Tractatus Theologico-Politicus: Spinoza's political theory

-Spinoza sometimes writes as if the state upheld absolute sovereignty.
+Spinoza sometimes writes that the state ought to be accorded absolute sovereignty over its subjects.
 But that is due mainly to his determined opposition to every kind of ecclesiastical control over it.
-Though he is prepared to support what may be called a state religion, as a kind of spiritual cement, yet his account of this religion is such as to make it acceptable to the adherents of any one of the historic creeds, to deists, pantheists and all others, provided they are not fanatical believers or unbelievers.
-It is really in the interest of freedom of thought and speech that Spinoza would entrust the civil government with something approaching absolute sovereignty in order to effectively resist the tyranny of the militant churches.
+Though he is prepared to support what may be called a state religion, as a kind of spiritual cement, his account of this religion is such as to make it acceptable to the adherents of any one of the historic creeds, to deists, pantheists and all others, provided they are not fanatical believers or unbelievers.
+It is ostensibly in the interest of freedom of thought and speech that Spinoza would entrust the civil government with something approaching absolute sovereignty in order to effectively resist the tyranny of the militant churches.

 Human power consists in strength of mind and intellect

 One of the most striking features in Spinoza's political theory is his basic principle that "right is might."
 This principle he applied systematically to the whole problem of government, and seemed rather pleased with his achievement, inasmuch as it enabled him to treat political theory in a scientific spirit, as if he were dealing with applied mathematics.
 The identification or correlation of right with power has caused much misunderstanding.
 People supposed that Spinoza reduced justice to brute force.
 But Spinoza was very far from approving Realpolitik.
-In the philosophy of Spinoza the term "power" (as should be clear from his moral philosophy) means a great deal more than physical force.
+In the philosophy of Spinoza, the term "power" (as should be clear from his moral philosophy) means a great deal more than physical force.
 In a passage near the end of his Political Treatise he states explicitly that "human power chiefly consists in strength of mind and intellect" — it consists in fact, of all the human capacities and aptitudes, especially the highest of them.
 Conceived correctly, Spinoza's whole philosophy leaves ample scope for ideal motives in the life of the individual and of the community.
+However, Spinoza considers only men full citizens, as outlined in his unfinished Tractus Politicus, as noted by biographers Steven Nadler and Jonathan I. Israel.

 Monarchy, Aristocracy, and Democracy

-Spinoza discusses the principal kinds of states, or the main types of government, namely, Monarchy, Aristocracy, and Democracy.
+Spinoza discusses the principal kinds of states, or the main types of government, namely, monarchy, aristocracy, and democracy.
 Each has its own peculiarities and needs special safeguards, if it is to realise the primary function of a state.
-Monarchy may degenerate into Tyranny unless it is subjected to various constitutional checks which will prevent any attempt at autocracy.
-Similarly, Aristocracy may degenerate into Oligarchy and needs analogous checks.
-On the whole, Spinoza favours Democracy, by which he meant any kind of representative government.
-In the case of Democracy the community and the government are more nearly identical than in the case of Monarchy or Aristocracy; consequently a democracy is least likely to experience frequent collisions between the people and the government and so is best adapted to secure and maintain that peace, which it is the business of the state to secure.
+Monarchy may degenerate into tyranny unless it is subjected to various constitutional checks which will prevent any attempt at autocracy.
+Similarly, Aristocracy may degenerate into oligarchy and needs analogous checks.
+On the whole, Spinoza favours democracy, by which he meant any kind of representative government.
+In the case of democracy, the community and the government are more nearly identical than in the case of monarchy or aristocracy; consequently a democracy is least likely to experience frequent collisions between the people and the government and so is best adapted to secure and maintain that peace.